 Unfortunately, most Morgantown area cyclists are Type B cyclists that use the shoulders rather than the travel lanes or Type C cyclists whose parents do not allow them to ride on most of our roads.
 Narrowing the shoulders on either side of Mon Blvd. can be expected to discourage the few Type B cyclists that use them now.

 Knowing that they have the same right to the travel lanes as motorists, Type A cyclists ride in the rightmost travel lane that serves their destination.
-However, even among Type A cyclists, few will ride the travel lane up the hill on Mon Blvd. because motor vehicles going much faster than they can scare them.
+However, even among Type A cyclists, few will ride the travel lane up the hill on Mon Blvd. because motor vehicles going much faster than a bicycle is capable of scares them.
 Even Type A cyclists can be expected to prefer a bicycle-climbing lane on the uphill side of Mon Blvd.

 More Type A cyclists and perhaps even some Type B cyclists could be expected to use the downhill travel lanes if R4-11 Bicycles May Use Full Lane signs were erected in the corridor but most Type B cyclists would still prefer a wide smooth paved shoulder despite the increased risks of right hook, left cross and drive out crashes at crossings.
 Therefore, the Bicycle Board recommends that the downhill side of Mon Blvd. be smoothly paved to a width of 8-feet but NOT marked as a bike lane and that R4-11 signs be erected every 250-feet along the downhill side of Mon Blvd.